-11 expert organisations working with, or for, victims of trafficking have formed a new Taskforce on Victims of Human Trafficking in Immigration Detention.
-The Taskforce will work to ensure no victim of trafficking is detained under immigration powers.
+The Taskforce on Victims of Human Trafficking in Immigration Detention is comprised of 13 expert organisations working with, or for, victims of trafficking.
+The Taskforce works to ensure no victim of trafficking is detained under immigration powers.

 The member organisations are: